qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * In the :guilabel:`Edit Rule` dialog that opens, you can define a label to help you identify each rule.
 This is the label that will be displayed in the :guilabel:`Layers Panel` and also in the print composer legend;
+* Manually enter an expression in the text box next to the |radioButtonOn|
-* Press the |expression| button to open the expression string builder dialog;
+  :guilabel:`Filter` option or press the |expression| button next to it to open the expression string builder dialog;
 * Use the provided functions and the layer attributes to build an :ref:`expression
-  <vector_expressions>` to filter the features you'd like to retrieve;
+  <vector_expressions>` to filter the features you'd like to retrieve.
+Press
+  the **[Test]** button to check the result of the query;
 * A longer label can then be used to complete the rule description;
-* You can use the |checkbox| :guilabel:`Scale Range` option to set when the rule should be applied;
+* You can use the |checkbox| :guilabel:`Scale Range` option to set scales at which the rule should be applied;
 * Finally, configure the :ref:`symbol to use <symbol-selector>` for these features and press **[OK]**;

-* A new row summarizing the rule is added to the Layer Properties dialog.
+A new row summarizing the rule is added to the Layer Properties dialog.

-You can create as many rules as necessary following the steps above or copy pasting an existing one with the right mouse button.
-You can also use the ``ELSE`` rule that will be run if none of the other rules on that level matches.
+You can create as many rules as necessary following the steps above or copy pasting an existing rule.
+Drag-and-drop the rules on top of each other to nest them and refine the upper rule features in subclasses.

-Selecting a rule, you can organize its features in subclasses using the :guilabel:`Refine selected rules` drop-down menu.
-Rule refinement can be based on:
+Selecting a rule, you can also organize its features in subclasses using the :guilabel:`Refine selected rules` drop-down menu.
+Automated rule refinement can be based on:

 * **scales**;
 * **categories**: applying a :ref:`categorized renderer <categorized_renderer>`;
 * or **ranges**: applying a :ref:`graduated renderer <graduated_renderer>`.

 Refined classes appear like sub-items of the rule, in a tree hierarchy and like above, you can set symbology of each class.

+In the :guilabel:`Edit rule` dialog, you can avoid writing all the rules and make use of the |radioButtonOff| :guilabel:`Else` option to catch all the features that do not match any of the other rules, at the same level.
+This can also be achieved by writing ``Else`` in the *Rule* column of the :menuselection:`Layer Properties --> Symbology --> Rule-based` dialog.

 The created rules also appear in a tree hierarchy in the map legend.
 Double-click the rules in the map legend and the Symbology tab of the layer